robotpony/w42/content/blog/2025/the-hidden-world-principle-why-great-software-reveals-itself.md

 Apple understood this with their creative software pipeline.
 GarageBand feels complete as a music creation tool, until you bump up against its limitations and realize it's been preparing you for Logic Pro.
 The interface metaphors translate.
 Your projects migrate seamlessly.
 What felt like software graduation becomes software evolution.

 This isn't just about professional tool progressions.
 The best software hints at hidden depth without revealing it prematurely.
 Unix command-line tools do this beautifully.
-Tools like `grep` seem simple until you discover regular expressions, then scripting, then the entire ecosystem of pipes and filters.
+Tools like `grep` seem simple until you discover regular expressions; then scripting, then the entire ecosystem of pipes and filters.
 Each layer builds on the previous, expanding your world while keeping you grounded in familiar concepts.

-Modern web applications could learn from this.
 Instead of overwhelming new users with every possible feature, what if they revealed capabilities progressively?
 Not through arbitrary paywalls or artificial restrictions, but through natural discovery as users' needs evolve.

 ## Engineering surprise: a design framework